 In May 2020, it announced in a press release that it was “encouraging social distancing where possible, especially on flights with lighter loads.”

 Qatar Airways also committed to closing social areas onboard, such as its onboard bar and lounge, to maximize physical distance between passengers.
 Like most airlines, it implements social distancing at the airport, during boarding, and in its lounges.

-Qatar Airways has also defined and implemented an impressive health and safety policy — including requiring all passengers and flight crew to wear face shields, which the airline provides free-of-charge.
+Qatar Airways has also defined and implemented an impressive health and safety policy — during the worst months of the pandemic, it required all passengers and flight crew to wear face shields, which the airline provided free-of-charge.

 The airline requires its crew to wear personal protective equipment (PPE) including glasses and gloves, and mandates passenger temperature screening at Hamad International Airport in Doha.

 While Qatar Airways continues to keep the social areas on its aircraft closed and maintains social distancing policies at its airports and lounges, in July its CEO Akbar Al Baker told Sky News, “Social distancing is really not necessary in an aeroplane…So I think that social distancing really should not be implemented in an aeroplane as long as you’re going to take all the precautions you need – masks, gloves – and in Qatar Airways we are also supplying face shields and fully clad PPE for cabin crew.”

 Like many airlines, Qatar Airlines has realized the devastating economic impact of onboard social distancing.
 In this camp: the CEO of Emirates and the International Air Transport Association (IATA), who among others, advocate for on-board face coverings and other preventive measures so airlines can move towards recovery.